lwb2099/stable_diffusion_pytorch/README.md

 `model` is used to store training ckpts with name "checkpoint-{step}" if passed "--checkpointing-steps step" or "epoch-{epoch}" if passed "--checkpointing-steps epoch".

-`scripts` places code like txt2img.py to sample iamge, which still remains to be finished
+`scripts` places code like txt2img.py to sample image given a prompt

 `test` contains scripts to test code, currently only args because packages structure and import still confuses me